grokpronoia/warp-websocket/README.md

 # warp-websocket
-Rust WebSocket connection
+Rust WebSocket connection to the binance WebSocket

-Connect to the binance WebSocket and stream the bid / ask prices and size for luna-usdt and luna-btc.
+Stream the bid / ask prices and size for luna-usdt and luna-btc trading pairs.

 Run the server with `cargo run` from the command line